-If staff have any concerns about peer-on-peer abuse, or a child makes a report to them, they will follow the procedures set out in section 7 of this policy, as appropriate.
+If staff have any concerns about child on child abuse, or a child makes a report to them, they will follow the procedures set out in section 7 of this policy, as appropriate.
 In particular, section 7.8 and 7.9 set out more detail about our school's approach to this type of abuse.